 Lucy Sydney, Head of Strategic Relationships, Procurement Reform, Cabinet Office

 Lucy Sydney is Head of Strategic Relationships for the Transforming Public Procurement team in the Cabinet Office.
 She joined the team in February 2021, initially to lead work on the L&D programme being put in place to support implementation of the forthcoming procurement regime, and her current focus is stakeholder engagement and communications.
 From 2017 to 2021 she was Director of Strategic Relationships for Vocational and Technical Qualifications at Ofqual.
 Earlier roles include rolling out the Commissioning Academy (a cross-public sector development programme), sponsorship of the Big Lottery Fund, driving carbon reduction from the government estate and providing Cabinet committee secretariat.

-Mark Williams, Senior Consultant, CIPFA
+Mark Williams CPFA FCA, Senior Consultant/Advisor, CIPFA

 Richard Wood, Head of Sales, Zurich Municipal